How to Start & Optimize Your Grocery Delivery Business

 - Time saved -When planning, scheduling, and other processes are optimized, they should take less time to complete.

-- Routes shortened – Optimized routes are those that use the lowest mileage and/or are the least expensive.
+- Routes shortened – Optimized routes are those that use the lowest mileage and/or are the least expensive, and ensure that perishable goods are delivered as fast as possible.

 - Adaptability – Optimization helps businesses overcome challenges, such as a driver getting delayed at a delivery or running into traffic.

-- A better customer experience – Shorter routes and less time planning equate to shorter turnaround times for your customers and a better overall customer experience.
+- A better customer experience – Shorter routes and less time planning equate to shorter turnaround times for your customer base and a better overall customer experience.

 - Scalability – When all of your business’s processes are optimized, your bottom line increases, and you can reinvest to grow your company.

-Optimization is the key to growing a business because it helps you identify areas for growth and reduce wasted spend.
+Optimization is the key to growing a business because it helps you identify areas for growth and reduce wasted spend, and it’s especially important for small businesses or local businesses operating on tight margins.
 Small tweaks can yield massive results.
 For example, route optimization—sending delivery drivers on the shortest and least expensive routes—not only ensures you’re spending the least amount possible on gas but also cuts down on vehicle maintenance and increases your delivery capacity.

 When Hardie’s Fresh Foods, a major distributor of fresh food in Texas, optimized their last mile delivery routing, planning, and scheduling, they cut mileage down across their fleet by 20% and reduced driver costs by 12%.
 They used OptimoRoute to increase their delivery capacity by 14% and raise their overall on-time delivery rate from 89% to 94%.